OT-OSM/MySQL/inspec/README.md

-     ↺  A manual review is required to ensure the default or shared cryptographic material is not being used ✔  1.2: Use Dedicated Least Privileged Account for MySQL Daemon/Service (Scored) ✔  The user runnning the MySQL Daemon/Service is expected to cmp == "mysql" ×  8.2: Ensure 'ssl_type' Is Set to 'ANY', 'X509', or 'SPECIFIED' for All Remote Users (Scored) (9 failed) ×  The ssl_type for remote user: monitoring is expected to cmp == "ANY"
+     ↺  A manual review is required to ensure the default or shared cryptographic material is not being used ✔  1.2: Use Dedicated Least Privileged Account for MySQL Daemon/Service (Scored) ✔  The user runnning the MySQL Daemon/Service is expected to cmp == "mysql" ✔  3.5: Ensure 'relay_log_basename' Files Have Appropriate Permissions and Ownership (Scored) ✔  Directory /var/lib/mysql/ip-172-31-90-2-relay-bin is expected to exist ✔  Directory /var/lib/mysql/ip-172-31-90-2-relay-bin owner is expected to eq "mysql"

-     expected: "ANY"
-          got: ""

-     (compared using `cmp` matcher)

-     ×  The ssl_type for remote user: monitoring is expected to cmp == "X509"

-     expected: "X509"
-          got: ""

-     (compared using `cmp` matcher)

-     ×  The ssl_type for remote user: monitoring is expected to cmp == "SPECIFIED"

-     expected: "SPECIFIED"
-          got: ""

-     (compared using `cmp` matcher)

-     ×  The ssl_type for remote user: slave is expected to cmp == "ANY"

-     expected: "ANY"
-          got: ""

-     (compared using `cmp` matcher)

-     ×  The ssl_type for remote user: slave is expected to cmp == "X509"

-     expected: "X509"
-          got: ""

-     (compared using `cmp` matcher)

-     ×  The ssl_type for remote user: slave is expected to cmp == "SPECIFIED"

-     expected: "SPECIFIED"
-          got: ""

-     (compared using `cmp` matcher)

-     ×  The ssl_type for remote user: slave is expected to cmp == "ANY"

-     expected: "ANY"
-          got: ""

-     (compared using `cmp` matcher)

-     ×  The ssl_type for remote user: slave is expected to cmp == "X509"

-     expected: "X509"
-          got: ""

-     (compared using `cmp` matcher)

-     ×  The ssl_type for remote user: slave is expected to cmp == "SPECIFIED"

-     expected: "SPECIFIED"
-          got: ""

-     (compared using `cmp` matcher)

-  ✔  3.5: Ensure 'relay_log_basename' Files Have Appropriate Permissions and Ownership (Scored)
-     ✔  Directory /var/lib/mysql/ip-172-31-90-2-relay-bin is expected to exist ✔  Directory /var/lib/mysql/ip-172-31-90-2-relay-bin owner is expected to eq "mysql"